rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 a definite/perfect-aspect object conjugation.
-Hence the indicative present paradigm of the verb palams ‘to kiss’, preferred initially in the Moksha verb paradigms of Ahlqvist (1859: 24–43) to the macabre frequentative forms of the verb kalmams ‘to bury’ utilized by Ornatov (1838: 32–51), comprises 21 separate word forms: six from the subject conjugation, nine from the third person object category, and three each from the first and second person object categories (cf. Keresztes 1999; Trosterud 2006: 253–258).
+Hence the indicative present paradigm of the verb palams ‘to kiss’, preferred initially in the Moksha verb paradigms of Ahlqvist (1859: 24–43) to the macabre frequentative forms of the verb kalmams ‘to bury’ utilized by Ornatovʺ (1838: 32–51), comprises 21 separate word forms: six from the subject conjugation, nine from the third person object category, and three each from the first and second person object categories (cf. Keresztes 1999; Trosterud 2006: 253–258).
 As might be observed below (example (21) of the introduction) in the presentation of